EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

       :py:func:`muse.outputs.register_output_sink`.
 See
       :py:mod:`muse.outputs` for more details.

-   - filename: defines format of the file where to save the data.
-There several standard values that are automatically substituted:
+   - filename: defines the format of the file where to save the data.
+There are several standard values that are automatically substituted:

       - cwd: current working directory, where MUSE was started